 The Capital One Venture Rewards Credit Card is great for those looking to save on travel who don't already have a stash of points and miles to utilize.
-You earn the same rate on every purchase: 2 Miles per dollar on every purchase, every day.
+You earn the same rate on every purchase: 2 Miles per dollar on every purchase, every day; 5 Miles on hotels and rental cars booked through Capital One Travel.
 You can use the Purchase Eraser tool to redeem Capital One miles to "erase" travel purchases anytime within 90 days of the purchase.
 That means travelers can use the card on a trip and then use the points earned from that trip to retroactively wipe out some of those travel expenses.

 The beauty of the Capital One Venture Rewards Credit Card is its simplicity.
 You earn the same miles on all purchases.
 That means you don't have to worry about a particular purchase being in the right category.

 Capital One miles can transfer to more than a dozen airline and hotel partners.
-The rate varies: some partners have a 1:1 transfer ratio while others have a lower transfer ratio (generally 2 Capital One miles to every 1.5 airline miles).
-That makes Capital One miles a little less valuable than other transferable bank points, which generally transfer at a 1:1 ratio and include more major airline partners.
+The rate varies: most partners have a 1:1 transfer ratio while a couple have a lower transfer ratio.
+Also, unlike Amex and Chase, Capital One doesn't have a major U.S. airline among its transfer partners.
+That makes Capital One miles a little less valuable than other transferable bank points, which include more major airline partners.

-How to choose the best credit card for Airbnb
+How to choose the best Airbnb credit card

 As you saw in the card highlights above, the earning rate can vary widely from card to card.
 And the cost of some home rentals can add up.
 That means the earning rate is going to be a major factor in determining which card to use.